 - UCAS is now open will but will not forward applications to universities until 1st September

-- Personal Statement: First Draft – first day back in September.
-Up to 3 reviews with staff.
+- Personal Statement: First Draft – final fortnight of Year 12 term 3.
+Students should aim for 3 reviews with staff.

 - MMU come in to give advice early in October.

 - Send UCAS application to referee, preferably before middle October so that we can write the reference.

 - Reference written and application dispatched.

 - UGS closing date 30th November.
 Official deadline for receipt of applications, 15th January 2023.

 - Oxford & Cambridge